cleanlab/cleanlab/README.md

 (<b>click to learn more</b>)
 </summary>

-For additional details, check out the [confidentlearning-reproduce repository](https://github.com/cgnorthcutt/confidentlearning-reproduce).
+For additional details, check out the: [confidentlearning-reproduce repository](https://github.com/cgnorthcutt/confidentlearning-reproduce).

 ### State of the Art Learning with Noisy Labels in CIFAR